johnfmorton/pen-plotter-project/DOCUMENTATION.md

 ## Overview

 The SVG Pen Plotter Editor is a browser-based creative coding environment for generating artwork designed for pen plotters.
+Built on the **Kiro Laravel Skeleton Template**, this application leverages Laravel 12, DDEV, and modern frontend tooling to provide a robust development foundation.

 Write JavaScript code using SVG.js, preview your artwork in real-time, and export production-ready SVG files optimized for physical plotting.

 ## Getting Started

 ### Prerequisites

+This project is built on the **Kiro Laravel Skeleton Template**, which provides:
+- Laravel 12 framework
+- PHP 8.4 via DDEV
+- MySQL 8.4 database
+- Vite 7 for asset bundling
+- Tailwind CSS 4

+**Required software:**
 - Docker (for DDEV)
 - DDEV installed ([installation guide](https://ddev.com/get-started/))
 - Git